Oli-Le-Maire/bank-challenge/README.md

   The code was intended to be structured in the following classes, each within a file of it's own:

   UserInterface
-  Date
+  TransactionDate
   Bank_Account
   Formatting
   *and corresponding Spec files for each Class file

-  However, due to the project taking longer than expected, the main class called Bank which was to be split, remained along with the only other class of Date.
+  However, due to the project taking longer than expected, the main class called Bank which was to be split, remained along with the only other class of TransactionDate.

 ------------------------------------------------------------